 Thanks to permanent hair straightening, you can bid farewell to your daily hairstyling routine.
-This treatment makes your hair easy to manage and style and look oh-so-fabulous and chic.
+This straightening hair treatment makes your hair easy to manage, style, and look oh-so-fabulous and chic.
 But, as with every hair treatment, there may be a few questions on your mind.
 Will this treatment damage your hair?
 Are there any side effects?
 This article explains the nuances of permanent hair straightening.
 Scroll down for more information.

 In This Article

 Is Permanently Straightening Your Hair Safe?

 Yes.
 But this also depends on the hair products that you use.
 The process involves applying a chemical solution, which affects the hair proteins and changes their structure.
 If not used in the right way, this solution can severely damage your hair.

 Note: As a precautionary measure, pregnant women and new mothers are advised against permanently straightening their hair.

 Did you know that you can permanently make your hair straight in multiple ways?
 Check out the next section to explore everything about them.

 There are three major techniques to straighten one’s hair permanently:

 This form of a permanent hair straightening restructures the shape of the strands by relaxing, breaking, and reshaping the bonds.
 The process takes about 3-8 hours, depending on the length of your tresses.

 - The stylist will shampoo your hair and divide it into sections.